One of the important decisions you make when coming into hospital is to decide whether you would like to be treated as a private or a public patient.

 Private patient advantages

-• No private health insurance co-payments or excesses.
+- No private health insurance co-payments or excesses

 How will the hospital and community benefit?

 It is our aim to provide all patients with the highest possible quality and standard of care.
-The income we receive from your health fund helps to improve hospital facilities, update equipment and provide staff education and training.
+The benefits we receive from your health fund helps to improve hospital facilities, update equipment and provide staff education and training.

 How will you be affected financially?

-• If you have hospital cover, your health fund should cover the costs associated with your accommodation and prostheses charges.
+- If you have hospital cover, your health fund should cover the costs associated with your accommodation and prostheses charges.

-• Privately insured Medicare eligible patients are not liable for health fund excesses or co-payments at South Australian public hospitals.
+- Privately insured Medicare eligible patients are not liable for health fund excesses or co-payments at South Australian public hospitals.

-• Medicare and your health fund will cover 100 per cent of medical service fees if your doctor charges the schedule fee or participates in a Gap Cover Scheme with your health fund.
+- Medicare and your health fund will cover 100 per cent of medical service fees if your doctor charges the schedule fee or participates in a Gap Cover Scheme with your health fund.

 Note: Medical service fees are fees generated by your doctor, surgeon, anaesthetist, pathology or radiology departments.